On sampling diluted Spin-Glasses with unbounded interactions: Approach

-The method allows us to obtain a lower bound on the modified log-Sobolev constant of $\mu_0$ (and hence $\mu$) as a function of the modified log-Sobolev of the ``simple" distribution $\mu_1$ and the decay of entropy along the localisation path.
-Let us be a bit more concrete.
+With stochastic localisation, we introduce a stochastic process $\{\mu_t\}_{0\leq t\leq 1}$ over the probability measures on $\mathbb{R}^{V_{n}}$.
+Typically, we set $\mu_{0}=\mu$, where $\mu$ is the distribution of interest, e.g, the 2-spin model.
+This process specifies a {\em localisation path} from $\mu_0$ to $\mu_1$.
+We use this process to obtain a lower bound on the modified log-Sobolev constant of $\mu_0$ (and hence $\mu$) in terms of the modified log-Sobolev of $\mu_1$ and the ``conservation of the entropy" along the localisation path.